 A Rumi Quote

-“Just as the water reflects the stars and the moon, the body reflex and mind and soul”.
+“Just as the water reflects the stars and the moon, the body reflects the mind and soul”.

 Jalāl ad-Dīn Muhammad Rūmī and more popularly simply as Rumi (30 September 1207 – 17 December 1273), a 13th-century Persian Sunni Muslim poet, jurist, Islamic scholar and theologian.
 Also a Sufi mystic originally from Greater Khorasan.
 Rumi’s influence transcends national borders and ethnic divisions: Iranians, Tajiks, Turks, Greeks, Pashtuns, other Central Asian Muslims, and the Muslims of South Asia greatly appreciate his spiritual legacy for the past seven centuries.
 As a result, his poems are widely translated into many of the world’s languages and are transposed into various formats.
 Rumi is described as the “most popular poet” and the “best selling poet” in the United States.